desaisoham0/kailani/EMAIL_SETUP.md

 ```

 **Note:** The `EMAIL_RECIPIENT` is optional.
 If not specified, emails will be sent to the `EMAIL_USER` address.

+### Vercel Deployment

+For Vercel deployment, you need to set the environment variables in the Vercel dashboard:

+1. Go to your Vercel dashboard and select your project
+2. Go to the "Settings" tab and then "Environment Variables"
+3. Add the following variables (note the different naming convention):
+   - `EMAILUSER`: Your Gmail address
+   - `EMAILPASS`: Your Gmail App Password
+   - `EMAILRECIPIENT`: Email address to receive form submissions (optional)

+See the [VERCEL_ENV_SETUP.md](./VERCEL_ENV_SETUP.md) file for detailed instructions.

 ## Testing the Setup